 Procedure:

 This activity is meant to be given as homework to the students.
 The learners choose a photo they like and/or represents an important event of their lives.
-Based on the photo and its events and people showing, the learners write a short story using the past progressive.
+Based on the photo and its events and people showing, the learners write a short story using the past progressive and past simple correctly.